wvleak/mastering-pure-yul/README.md

 ### Using Foundry

-To deploy and use your compiled contract in a test, you can use the CREATE instruction as in this example:
+To use your compiled contract in a test, you'll need to deploy it.
+In Foundry, you can do so by using the inline assembly CREATE instruction.
+Refer to this example:

 ```solidity
 pragma solidity 0.8.15;